Brave Combat Federation: TV partners

-BRAVE TV
+BRAVE TV & BRAVE Films

+BRAVE Combat Federation announced the initiation of operations of their subsidiary film production unit named BRAVE Films.
+To commence operations the film production unit produced the television documentary-drama "SMILE" on 26 June during Eid.
+In 2024, BRAVE CF produced two documentaries, sharing the narratives of Hamza Kooheji (Bahrain) and Muhammad Mokaev (United Kingdom).

-BRAVE Combat Federation announced last year the creation of BRAVE TV, an online subscription service in which fans would be able to watch live events, as well as reruns of old shows.
+BRAVE TV: BRAVE Combat Federation announced last year the creation of BRAVE TV, an online subscription service in which fans would be able to watch live events, as well as reruns of old shows.
 BRAVE 23 was available on the newly formed online streaming platform to fans from all over the world, except for those territories contemplated with preexisting TV deals.